Segelzwerg/Rechnung/.github/CONTRIBUTING.md

 Please, update / add documentation so the users can appreciate your feature.

 Once you are done and all CI checks have passed you can click on "Ready for Review".
 We will assign a maintainer to review the PR.
 The maintainer may request changes.
-Please, follow their guidenance.
+Please, follow their guidance.
 Conversation should only be closed by the initiator of the conversation.